Loss of integrability in a system with two-photon interactions: Two-Photon Dicke model

 \subsection{Classical two-photon Dicke Hamiltonian in the normal phase}

+Previous research has demonstrated that squeezed states effectively describe the ground-state energy of the two-photon Dicke Hamiltonian in the normal and superradiant phase when using a mean-field approximation~\cite{Garbe2017}.
+As mentioned above, there is squeezing only in the superradiant phase.

-We employ a mean-field approximation using coherent states to derive the classical limit of the two-photon Dicke model in the normal phase.
-This approach follows the standard procedure established for the single-photon Dicke model~\cite{DeAguiar1992,Bakemeier2013,Bastarrachea2014a,Bastarrachea2014b,Bastarrachea2015,Chavez2016}.
+In this work, we apply a mean-field approximation using coherent states to derive the classical limit of the two-photon Dicke model in the normal phase.
+It accurately provides the ground-state energy and describes the complete classical dynamics in the normal phase of the system without dependency on the system size.
+The mean-field approximation follows the standard procedure established for the single-photon Dicke model~\cite{DeAguiar1992,Bakemeier2013,Bastarrachea2014a,Bastarrachea2014b,Bastarrachea2015,Chavez2016}.
 The complete derivation is presented in Appendix~\ref{app:MeanField}.
 We use Glauber coherent states